edge-coffee-machine/edge-coffee-machine/docs/src/RASD.typ

   [FR-U-4],
   [Conservative customers menu],
-  [Conservative customers will be shown their 2 preferred drinks at the start of the drinks list.], [Qt],
+  [Conservative customers will be shown their drinks ordered by preference.], [Qt],
   [high-priority-sym],

   [FR-U-5],
   [Early adopter customers menu],
-  [Early adopter customers will be shown drinks they have not tried yet at the start of the drinks list.], [Qt],
+  [Early adopter customers will be shown a drink they have not tried yet after their 2 favorite drinks.], [Qt],
   [high-priority-sym],